 - Panty Shot: Of Luigi.

 - Patrick Stewart Speech: "Doctor" Mario proceeds to comfort the Big Boo, telling him that his frustrations are nothing in the vast universe.
-Mario then requests that the Big Boo tell them how to reach Bowser's Castle, claiming "I want to tell the Koopa King about the wonderful universe too."Luigi: (He's taking this psychology stuff a little too far...)
+Mario then requests that the Big Boo tell them how to reach Bowser's Castle, claiming "I want to tell the Koopa King about this wonderful universe, too."Luigi: (He's taking this psychology stuff a little too far...)

 - Prisoner Exchange: An accidental one.

-- The Minster of Massage, apropos a petrified Mario: "This stiff is seriously stiff!"
+- The Minster of Massage, apropos a petrified Mario: "Hmmm, this stiff is seriously stiff!"